cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * flags_override: The plugin has its own internal logic for appending flags to the tflint command.
 However, if you wish to add or modify flags, configure here.
 For example, "{'loglevel': 'debug'}", becomes "--loglevel=debug".
     * env: Additional env vars for duration of tflint executions,
-    * enable: boolean, In order for it to work, must mark true.
+    * enable: boolean, In order for it to work, must mark True.

   * tfsec_config:  tfsec is a static analysis security scanner for your Terraform code.
     * installation_source: The URL to download the tfsec binary from, e.g. 'https://github.com/aquasecurity/tfsec/releases/download/v1.1.3/tfsec-linux-amd64'.